Code-Institute-Submissions/patricksingleton86-red-door-beauty-studio_JuneResub/README.md

 ## Credits

-Content/picture are all from store owner
+Content/pictures are all from store owners/operators

 ## Acknowledgements